mojofunk/alta-doc/LIBMOJO-TODO.md

 Signal class list of Callbacks

-## Memory Management

-How should references to mojo:: Objects be exposed?
-- via raw pointers
-- via weak_ptr
-- create via factory returning unique_ptr and then manage in libmojo internally and expose raw pointers

 ## Misc

 DONE - Use MOJO_AMALGAMATED define throughout mojo lib instead of MOJO_CORE_AMALGAMATED, MOJO_APPLICATION_AMALGAMATED etc

-Implement checks for memory allocations in RT threads via operator new/malloc etc Aim for an API with no raw pointers?

 Rename mojo::Library to mojo::DynamicLibrary and have it as a final class that has a glib implementation